 Swellies Surf Guide Part 2- The Flood

-Although this guide is based on extensive Menai Straits paddling experience, we are still learning and to that end this guide is a work in-progress, it will continue to evolve.
-Check for updates – Updated: 29 09 19 – JW
+Although this guide is based on extensive Menai Straits paddling, we are still learning, and so this guide is a work in-progress.

 The fast movement of water through the confines of the Swellies means we can find a number of waves here to surf.
 There are surfable waves on both the flood and the ebb.
-While you won’t find the world’s largest waves here, they range from 1ft to around 4ft at times, there is still enough variety and challenge to entertain.
+While you won’t find the world’s largest waves here, they are fun.
+They range from 1ft to max of 4ft on the largest spring tides.
+There is plenty of variety and challenge to keep you entertained.

-All the waves have different characteristics, and while some work well for short boats (slalom boats and playboats) there is also plenty of sport to be had for longer boats.
+All the waves have different characteristics, and while some work well for short boats (slalom boats and playboats) there is also plenty of sport to be had for longer boats too.
 This guide is written with sea kayakers in mind.

 From the start to the end of your time on the water, conditions will vary greatly here, providing a wide opportunity for learning, challenge and fun.
 Enjoy!